VOX T60 SPEAKER CABINETS

 A detail to show the latching Cannon XLR socket and the type of vinyl covering used.
 The speaker cabinet of T60 serial number 304 also has a circular Cannon socket with its latch mising.

-JMI promotional brochure from 1963 with image of The Beatles, Paul with his T60 set, received from JMI in March '63.
+JMI promotional brochure from 1963 with image of The Beatles, Paul with his T60 set.

-Although much has yet to be substantiated, the feeling certainly seems to be that Goodmans Alcomax speakers preceded the use of Tannoys and Celestions sprayed Jennings blue.
+Although much has yet to be substantiated, the feeling certainly seems to be that Goodmans Alcomax speakers preceded the use of Tannoy ET.119s, which were sprayed azure blue for Jennings (as the Fanes and Celestions that followed were too).

 Into 1963